Mrchazaaa/charliehowlettdotcom/README.md

-source code for my website, currently at charliehowlett.com
+This site is currently live at charliehowlett.com